UnaryLab/archx/README.md

 A cost-modeling framework for computer-system design-space exploration, built around the **A-Graph** abstraction.

+Archx models across the system stack, separating into 4 levels.
+Each level is described by one of the four inputs to a run (detailed under [Describing a design](#describing-a-design)).

+# Application

+What the system executes: the **workload**.
+A workload YAML (`-w`) names the application (a GEMM, an LLM, ...) and gives its `configuration` knobs (matrix dimensions, batch size, layer counts, ...) that the levels below consume.

+# Software

+How the application decomposes into work on the hardware: the **events**.
+An event YAML (`-e`) defines the A-Graph structure, breaking the application into a hierarchy of events down to leaf hardware modules, and attaches to each event a Python **performance model** that translates the workload configuration into per-subevent call counts, operations, and timing.

+# Architecture

+The hardware organization the software runs on: the **architecture**.
+An architecture YAML (`-a`) declares the modules (compute units, memories, interconnect), their hierarchy and instance counts, their tags for group queries, and the query parameters (technology, frequency, sizes) used to price each module.

+# Circuit

+The physical costs of each module: arbitrary **metrics**.
+A metric YAML (`-m`) declares which metrics to compute (area, power, energy, cycle count, runtime, or any user-defined quantity) and how each aggregates up the graph; pluggable hardware **interfaces** (the CACTI7 memory model, CMOS synthesis CSVs, ...) supply the circuit-level values per module.

-Archx computes hardware metrics (area, power, energy, cycle count, runtime, ...) for an architecture running a workload.
+Archx computes arbitrary hardware metrics for an architecture running a workload.
 It does this by:

 1. building a directed graph (the A-Graph) of **events** and hardware **modules** connected by **subevent** edges,
 2. populating each hardware module with costs queried from a pluggable hardware **interface** (the CACTI7 memory model, CMOS synthesis CSVs, ...),